 We created this recipe to celebrate the best flavors of the season with our friends at California Grown.
 It has flavors that, like California, are inspired by other places but still very unique.
-The frozen avocado, coconut, and lime tastes a bit like a Mexican paleta.
-And the base technique is that used for the traditional frozen Italian dessert known semifreddo.
+The frozen avocado, coconut, and lime taste a bit like a Mexican paleta.
+And the base technique is that used for the traditional frozen Italian dessert known as semifreddo.
 It then gets a very California twist thanks to the unique combination of avocado, lime, and strawberries!

-But first let's talk semifreddo.
-It's a traditional Italian dessert that is pronounced "semi-fray-doh" and translates to "half frozen."
+But first, let's talk semifreddo.
+It's a traditional Italian dessert that is pronounced "semi-fray-doh" and translates to "half-frozen."

 We've nicknamed this recipe "semifreddo light" because it's much quicker and easier to make than the classic dessert.
 Traditional semifreddo is made by folding together Italian meringue and whipped cream.
-The result is a seriously delicious frozen dessert but it requires a certain level of cooking skills.
+The result is a seriously delicious frozen dessert, but it requires a certain level of cooking skills.

 Like our home state of California, we like to say this semifreddo recipe is easy, breezy, and laid back.
 Here are a few tips to have complete success with this Avocado Semifreddo:

-In this recipe we use Haas avocados, which are California natives just like us!
+In this recipe, we use Haas avocados, which are California natives just like us!
 The Hass variety of avocado was discovered almost 100 years ago by Rudolph Has in La Habra Heights.